-In and out-commuting

-12.1.5 Noting the caveats above, Figure 45 shows the level of in and out-commuting associated with the Preferred Option, fully built out as tested in Model Runs 2 and 3 - without any of the other development elsewhere in the area beyond 2041 which would be expected to have an impact on these metrics.
-This data should therefore be treated with caution
+- 12.1.4 As detailed in Section 10.1, the levels of in-commuting to the area covered by the CSRM2 associated with the Preferred Option rise significantly by 2041 in all four districts covered by the CSRM2. - 12.1.5 Figure 44 and Table 51 show the level of in- and out-commuting associated with the Preferred Option to 2041, fully built out as tested in Model Runs 2 and 3.
+This is without any development elsewhere in the area beyond 2041 which would be expected to have an impact on these metrics.
+Whether that impact is positive, reducing in- and out-commuting, or negative would depend on the mix and locations of that development.
+This data should therefore be treated with caution.